+4.2.
 UHS is defined as the medium into which residual heat is discharged in the different plant states after shut down of the reactor, and it normally takes one or both of a large body of water or the atmosphere.
 The body of water can be the sea, a river, a lake, a reservoir, ground water or combinations of these, but in general, access to natural, inexhaustible supplies of water is preferable to limited capacities.
 For UHS relying on the atmosphere, cooling towers or spray ponds with their associated structures and systems are usual equipment designed to transfer heat to the atmosphere, however recommendations given in this section do not extend to those structures and systems.
 Some passive reactor plant designs also rely more exclusively on the atmosphere for dissipating reactor decay heat immediately following plant transients and accident conditions.

-The medium used as a recipient for the decay heat can also be used as a source of cooling for turbine condensers during power operation but the associated transport systems are out of scope of this Safety Guide.
+The medium used as a recipient for the decay heat can also be used as a

+Formatted: Indent: Left: 0 cm, First line: 0 cm, Outline numbered + Level: 2 + Numbering Style: 1, 2, 3, ... + Start at: 1 + Alignment: Left + Aligned at: 0.5 cm + Indent at: 1.75 cm source of cooling for turbine condensers during power operation but the associated transport systems are out of scope of this Safety Guide.

+Formatted: Font: Not All caps, Character scale: 110%, Condensed by 0.15 pt

+Formatted: Body Text, Space Before: 0 pt, After: 0 pt, Line spacing: single

-- 4.1 For site with multiple units, equipment important to safety designed as interfaces with UHS medium should be specific to each unit. - 4.2 UHS capacity should be adequate to absorb decay heat from the different reactors and spent fuel pools at the site.
-This capacity should be designed considering that several or even all units could be in accident conditions simultaneously. - 4.3 UHS reliability and capacity should be ensured for the short and long term taking into account all the relevant heat loads generated during normal shutdown modes, AOOs and accident conditions, the rates of heat rejection during those conditions and relevant regulations pertaining to environmental protection. - 4.4 Short and long term capacity of the UHS should be preferably achieved by the use of the atmosphere or inexhaustible natural bodies of water.
-Where access to an inexhaustible supply of water at the site is not available:
+4.3.
+For a site with multiple units, equipment important to safety designed as interfaces with UHS medium should be specific to each unit.

+4.4.
+UHS capacity should be adequate to absorb decay heat from the different reactors and spent fuel pools at the site.
+This capacity should be designed considering that several or even all units could be in accident conditions simultaneously.

+4.5.
+UHS reliability and capacity should be ensured for the short and long term taking into account all the relevant heat loads generated during normal shutdown modes, AOOs and accident conditions, the rates of heat rejection during those conditions and relevant regulations pertaining to environmental protection.

+4.6.
+Short and long term capacity of the UHS should be preferably achieved by the use of the inexhaustible natural bodies of water, or the atmosphere where access to an inexhaustible supply of water at the site is not available; inexhaustible natural bodies of waterhere access to an inexhaustible supply of water at the site is not available;